ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 The canonical representation of a musaic is based on a matrix canvas.
 The dual nature of a musaic is probably its major characteristic:

-* Theoretical: Symbolic (abstract) representation of intervallic structures.
+* Theoretical: Symbolic (abstract - based on PCS) representation of intervallic structures
-* Practical: System (concrete) in which can be organized all the diagrams (chords &amp; sacles) played by the fingers on certain instruments.
+* Practical: System (concrete - based on Pitch) in which can be organized all the diagrams (chords &amp; sacles) played by the fingers on certain instruments.

 ### Example of Musaic ?